groff_diff(7) — Linux manual page

 Drawing commands

-former is drawn only within its defined area, whereas strokes have
+one because the former is drawn only within its defined area,

-a line thickness, set with another new drawing command.
+whereas strokes have a line thickness (set with another new

 Escape sequences

-groff introduces several new escape sequences, extends the syntax
+groff introduces several new escape sequences and extends the

-collates escape sequences alphabetically at first, and then by
+collated alphabetically at first, and then by symbol roughly in

 \A'anything'